liannfinlayson26/Beginner_Projects/README.md

 ## <br>**12.
 The Number Guessing Game:**
 <br> Description: a game that allows the user to guess a number between 1 and 100, using two level of difficulties: easy or hard.
 If the user chooses the easy level he/she have 10 opportunities to guess the number, but if he/she chooses hard only 5 opportunities to guess correctly!
 + Key learnings: applied the concept of global and local scopes to make the code work.
 Also reinforce concepts like functions and control flow.
 + Difficulties: breaking the while loop to stop playing the game once the lives are at 0 or the person guesses the number correctly.
+Organize the code to make it work properly.
 + Code:
 ## <br>**11.
 Blackjack:**
 <br> Description: a game that allows to play blackjack 21 with a computer.